 Academic advising is a continual process whereby faculty advisors provide developmental academic support and guidance for students throughout their college career.
-Advisors help students learn responsibility and accountability for their academic progress and success while building a mutual respect and mentoring relationship with them.
-Academic advising assists students in developing an educational plan consistent with their values, personal goals, and professional aspirations and fully exposes students to potential academic and co-curricular opportunities.
+Academic advisors help students learn responsibility and accountability for their academic progress and success while building a mutual respect and mentoring relationship.
+Further, academic advisors assist students in developing an educational plan consistent with their values, personal goals, and professional aspirations and fully exposes students to potential academic and co-curricular opportunities.

+If a student enters IWU as undeclared, s/he will be assigned to a faculty advisor specifically trained to advise undeclared students.
 Students who do not have a declared major after their first year may stay with their assigned advisor or may choose to be assigned to the Director of Academic Advising who will assist with the major exploration process.
-However, students at any point in their educational career who are undeclared or who are contemplating a change in major are also encouraged to see the Director of Academic Advising.
+When an undeclared student declares his/her major, a departmental advisor is also assigned at that time.
+Students at any point in their educational career who are undeclared, or who are contemplating a change in major, are also encouraged to see the Director of Academic Advising.

 Students meet with their advisors to discuss a variety of topics, such as: